eduvpn/artwork/App/README.md

 # App Flow

 ![01A First screen.png](Screenshots/01A%20First%20screen.png)
+#Screen 1A - First screen
 First screen will be shown when:
  -app is freshly installed
- -user has choosen "add server" in screen 3A
+ -user has choosen "add other server" in screen 1B

 ![01C Let's Connect.png](Screenshots/01C%20Let's%20Connect.png)